rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 #### To explore the first system process

+!!! note

+    In the exercises below, replace PID with the process ID number.

 1. Log on to the system as any user.
-Query the /proc/<PID>/comm virtual file system path and find out the name of the process with the ID of 1.
+Query the /proc/PID/comm virtual file system path and find out the name of the process with the ID of 1.
 Type:

     ```bash
     [root@localhost ~]# cat /proc/1/comm